lennyleadership/spiritual_notes/content.en/docs/81_hymns/LBC_hymns.md

   </tr>
   <tr>
     <td style = "border-style: none"><p>
-45. Oh, how He loves you and me
 Oh, how He loves you and me
 Oh how He loves you and me
 He gave his life, what more could he give?